What is routing? (Premium Feature)

 Organizations in charge of coordinating access to a network of agencies use "Routing" as a way to connect clients with the right service.

-At its core, routing is a function utilized, primarily, in intake processes.
-It involves a referral belonging to an original recipient organization (typically one that conducts intake) and sends it to the most relevant final service (and its aligned provider).
+Routing is a function utilized, primarily, in a central intake processes.
+It involves a referral received at an original recipient organization, the one that conducts intake, getting routed to the most relevant provider in the network.